pyeventsourcing/eventsourcing/docs/topics/process.rst

 Processes
 ---------

-A process application has a policy.
-The policy may respond to a domain event by calling a command method on an aggregate.
-Process applications are defined for orders, reservations, and payments.
+A process application has a policy which defines how events are processed.
+In the code below, process applications are defined for orders, reservations, and payments.

 The ``Orders`` process application policy responds to new commands by creating a new ``Order`` aggregate.
 It responds to new reservations by